School of Agricultural Sciences

 Kyle J Stutts, PHD, Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Oklahoma State University; BS, Texas A&M University

-Maureen Victoria, PHD, Assistant Professor of Practice in Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Univ of Missouri-Columbia; BS, Texas State Univ-San Marcos
+Maureen Victoria, PHD, Assistant Professor in Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MS, Univ of Missouri-Columbia; BS, Texas State Univ-San Marcos

 Lawrence Arthur Wolfskill, PHD, Professor of Agricultural Sciences, Department of Agricultural Sciences, PHD, Texas A&M University; MBA, Texas A&M University; BS, Texas A&M University